Most students enrolling at Rose State College are not required to take the ACT. Some of the reasons a student might need an ACT are:

 Rose State College administers the National ACT on all five test offerings.
 National scores may be used at any institution.
 Students who wish to register for the National ACT test may do so online.

-For more information about the National ACT visit ACT Online.
+For more information about the National ACT visit ACT Online by clicking here.

 ACT Test Prep